jedisct1/libsodium-doc/helpers/memory_management.md

 written, but the data are preserved.

-This function can be used to make confidential data inaccessible except when actually needed for a specific operation.
+This function can be used to make confidential data inaccessible except when needed for a specific operation.

 ```c
 int sodium_mprotect_readonly(void *ptr);